ayrat555/fang/README.md

 ## Features

- Here are some of fang's key features:
+ Here are some of the fang's key features:

  - Async and threaded workers
-   Workers can be started in threads (threaded workers) or tokio tasks (async workers)
+   Workers can be started in threads (threaded workers) or `tokio` tasks (async workers)
  - Scheduled tasks
    Tasks can be scheduled at any time in the future
  - Periodic (CRON) tasks